turgayclk/CaseGame/README.md

 ## Notes
 - Player HP decreases when enemies finish the path.
-- Waves spawn automatically, but a button could be added to call waves earlier.
+- Waves do **not** spawn automatically.
+Pressing the Space key starts the first wave, and pressing it again can trigger subsequent waves manually.

 ### Extra: Player Death & Revive
 - When the player dies, two options are presented: